Learn More About Jail Records

 Check Potential Relationships

-You can perform a background check on anyone that you’re interested in dating or becoming close with, and jail records can be a big part of that.
+You can perform a comprehensive report on anyone that you’re interested in dating or becoming close with, and jail records can be a big part of that.
 Again, if you can see behavioral information from these jail records, it will give you a much fuller understanding of how the individual in question has grown and changed since first spending time in jail.

-If you see a criminal conviction and jail time in someone’s background check, especially someone that you’re interested in dating, it makes sense to feel shocked and upset.
+If you see a criminal conviction and jail time in someone’s comprehensive report, especially someone that you’re interested in dating, it makes sense to feel shocked and upset.
 But try not to judge too quickly.
 Look into the jail records and see if you can find evidence that the person changed.

 Tell If Friends Are Trustworthy